 Application requirements and related information are provided on each job announcement or public notice.
 Specific vacancy information is available by phone and/or website (college student opportunity available by phone only):

-If you are interested in other federal jobs, please see https://www.usajobs.gov/ for more information.
+If you are interested in working for the U.S. Attorney's Office in the Western District of North Carolina, or for all federal employment opportunities, please visit https://www.usajobs.gov/ for more information.